 If you sell the property within the 10 year period, there is no clawback but you will not be able to avail of the full amount of relief as no relief can be claimed where the property ceases to be your sole or main residence.
 For example, if you sell the property in year 3 you will be entitled to claim 30% of the qualifying expenditure (i.e. 10% x 3 years) provided that you have used the property as your sole or main residence at some time during each of those years, including the year of sale.
 The relief is only available to the first owner-occupier of the property after it has been converted or refurbished and, as such, the new owner has no entitlement to claim any relief.

 9. What happens if the residential applicant dies within the 10 year period?

 If the applicant dies within the 10 year period, before obtaining relief for 100% of the expenditure, the tax relief does not pass to any other person (including the person who might inherit the relevant house) and as such, will not form any part of an inheritance.
 It is important to note that there is no claw-back of the relief for individuals in respect of residential accommodation.
 The deduction is only available each year where the individual continues to occupy the property as his/her sole or main residence.

 10. How much can I claim?

 There are a number of factors which may influence how much relief you can claim.
 Only expenditure incurred during the qualifying period is eligible for the relief.
-The qualifying period starts on the day specified by Order of the Minister for Finance and ends 5 years later.
+The qualifying period started on 5 May 2015 and ends on 4 May 2020.

 - You may already live in the property and pay directly for the work to be carried out.